newrelic/sidecar/README.md

 latest records should propagate everywhere.
 If the host rejoins the cluster, it will announce new state every few seconds so the services will be picked back up.

-There is an anti-entropy mechanism where full state exchanges take place between peer nodes on an intermittent basis.
-This allows for any missed messages to propagate, both tombstone and alive.

 There are lifespans assigned to both tombstone and alive records so that: